 - To develop and prepare select healthcare practitioners (Physical Therapists, Occupational Therapists, Nurses, and Chiropractors) to be competent, independent clinicians who engage in extended practice roles in selected areas of musculoskeletal/arthritis care fields.

-- To develop and prepare healthcare practitioners to triage patients with osteoarthritis and inflammatory arthritis.
+- To develop and prepare healthcare practitioners to triage patients with osteoarthritis, inflammatory arthritis and other musculoskeletal conditions.

-- To promote a novel model of arthritis management and care that optimizes scarce healthcare resources by utilizing highly trained health professionals to promote and implement interprofessional patient-centred collaborative care.
+- To promote a novel model of arthritis/musculoskeletal management and care that optimizes scarce healthcare resources by utilizing highly trained health professionals to promote and implement interprofessional patient-centred collaborative care.

 System Level Goals